AdamSandstedt/Crumble/README.md

 For help with building/running the game, look at the Build_Documentation.txt file

 To do:
-add keyboard shortcuts
-Display the move notations for the previous moves Input using move notations instead of clicking
+Input using move notations instead of clicking
 Add a zoom feature
 Add alphabeta engine